ssbsukirat/medicine/Cardiology/Heart, Muscles, Valves, and Pericardium/Heart Failure - Pathophysiology and Diagnosis.md

 		- at the **molecular level** by re- expression of fetal genes
 	- impairment in pump function and increased wall stress in the face of systemic vasoconstriction and loss of neurohormonal adaptation can lead to **afterload mismatch**
 	- ![[HFremodelingmechanisms.png]]
+- HFpEF
+	- originally focused on diastolic dysfunction
+	- mainly in older women with HTN
+	- myocyte level --> impaired uptake of cytosolic calcium into the sarcoplasmic reticulum by reductions in adenosine triphosphate --> abnormalities in myocardial relaxation
+	- other mechanism
+		- vascular stiffness,
+		- renal dysfunction,
+		- sodium avidity, and
+		- metabolic inflammation related to regional adiposity
+## M